 For in-depth understanding, you can read one of the famous book in the field of data storage and networking as: Data Storage and networking by Nigel Poulton

-DAS can provide end users with better performance than networked storage can, because the server does not have to traverse the network in order to read and write data.
+DAS storagecan provide end users with better performance than networked storage can, because the data does not have to traverse over the network in order to read and write data.

-And there is draw back as well, so it depends on your, what sort of problem set you have? and what sort of solution you are looking for? what you want, think before reaching on any conclusion, which one is better better for you.
-My believe is, today’s best practices can be the worst practices for the tomorrow.
-Why I said this just because of evolving of context as per time and business requirement.
+And there is a drawback as well, so it depends on you, what sort of problem set you have? and what sort of solution you are looking for? what you want, think before reaching any particular conclusion, which one is better for you.
+My belief is, today’s best practices can be the worst practices for tomorrow.
+Why I said this, just because of the evolving context as per time and business requirement.

 - DAS is amlost always faster

 - DAS is almost always mor cost effective

 - DAS can be just a manageable

 great for mainframes and OLTP type high data intensive requirement.

 1.2 Disadvantage of DAS storage